 Can I just add that these biscuits would be a fantastic addition to your breakfast or brunch plans this weekend?
 Which should totally include this chorizo potato hash eggs benedict with cilantro hollandaise.

 Easy Whole Wheat Biscuits

-- 2 cups (240 grams) whole wheat pastry flour, plus more for dusting
+- 2 cups (240 g) whole wheat pastry flour plus more for dusting

 - 1 tablespoon aluminum-free baking powder